jerily/twebserver/docs/config.md

 * **keepcnt** - The maximum number of keepalive probes TCP should send before dropping the connection (Default: 3)
 * **num_threads** - the number of threads to use (Default: 10)
 * **thread_stacksize** - the stack size for each thread in bytes (Default: 0) 0 means use the default OS thread stack size
+* **thread_max_concurrent_conns** - the maximum number of concurrent connections per thread (Default: 0)
+This is set to preserve memory usage.
+If you have a lot of concurrent keepalive connections, you may want to set this to a low number.
+Default is 0, which means unlimited.
 * **gzip** - whether gzip is on or off (Default: 1)
 * **gzip_min_length** - the minimum length of a response to gzip (Default: 8192)
 * **gzip_types** - compresses responses only with MIME type text/html, to compress responses with other MIME types, list the additional types of content to gzip (Default: text/html)